 I am amazed by and grateful for the fact that meditation and mindfulness are becoming so popular.
 I see it not just a temporary trend — but rather, the ultimate way for humanity to move forward.
 With all the social, economic and environmental problems we’re facing, we cannot any longer afford to act as if we lived in separation from one another.

 Cultivating mindfulness empowers us to see the workings of the law of cause and effect — as well as perceive our intimate connection to one another.
-This is why I suspect that mindfulness might be among the most crucial factors for the human race to thrive — or even, .
+This is why I suspect that mindfulness might be among the most crucial factors for the human race to thrive — or even, to survive.

 Acknowledging its significance, we must also realize that mindfulness only does the intended job when it’s teamed up with other qualities of a good life.
 These are universal competences that philosophers and spiritual teachers have been advocating for centuries.
 Compassion, equanimity and accommodating the impermanence of life — these concepts are nothing new.
 We all quietly know their power.
 We just sometimes set them aside — especially in the moments when it feels easier to act upon judgment or desire instead.